Activation of entanglement in generalized entanglement swapping: INTRODUCTION

-The standard entanglement swapping procedure has been generalized to work with non-maximally entangled states, and projective measurements have found important applications in quantum networks and nonlocality-related problems \cite{perseguers1,perseguers2,wojcik,klobus,gour}.
-In \cite{terhal,vincenzo}, it was shown that entangled measurements are necessary and sufficient to obtain an entangled state between Alice and Charlie when the initial states are Bell pairs, and measurements are generalized measurements called POVM.
+The standard entanglement swapping procedure has been generalized to work with non-maximally entangled states, and projective measurements have found important applications in quantum networks and nonlocality-related problems \cite{perseguers1,perseguers2,wojcik,klobus,gour,verma}.
+Recent studies have proposed elegant protocols leveraging POVM measurements for entanglement distribution in quantum networks \cite{halder1,halder2}.
+The common understanding suggests that entangled measurements are required for establishing entanglement between distant parties \cite{yokoyama,perseguers2}.